lucastavares06/clave/README.md

 }
 ```
 **Response**:
-- HTTP `200 OK` on success, returning a JSON body containing the JWT token.
+- HTTP `200 OK` on success, returning a JSON with the JWT token.

 ---